CeereeC/Freight-Link/README.md

 ## Freight-Link

 My team's idea was to create an app to promote collaboration between Freight Providers and Users.
-The first part of the app is a live chat feature that allows Users to collaborate in real time.
+The first part of the app is a live chat feature that allows users to collaborate in real time.
 The second part is a Blockchain network on which exchange of freight containers and vehicles takes place.
 In this system, freight containers and vehicles are tokenized and exchanged on a blockchain.

 The chat feature was built using Socket.io and the Blockchain Network hosted on the [Xooa Blockchain Asset Management API](https://api.xooa.com/explorer/#!/Asset_Management/Asset_Create).

-Built over 2 Days using ReactJS, MongoDB
+Built in 2 Days using ReactJS, MongoDB
 [App Prototype](https://sheltered-sierra-76503.herokuapp.com/#/)